New York's governor meets top political leaders as she weighs removing Mayor Eric Adams from office

 Her political calculus appeared to shift on Monday night after four of Adams’ top deputies announced their resignations, which she said “raises serious questions about the long-term future of this Mayoral administration.”

-Two people familiar with the governor's schedule but who were not authorized to publicly disclose details about the meetings said Hochul was expected to speak on Tuesday with U.S. Rep. Hakeem Jeffries, New York City Comptroller Brad Lander, City Council Speaker Adrienne Adams, the Rev. Al Sharpton and U.S. Rep. Gregory Meeks about Adams’ future.
+Two people familiar with the governor's schedule but who were not authorized to publicly disclose details about the meetings said Hochul was expected to speak on Tuesday with U.S. Rep. Hakeem Jeffries, New York City Comptroller Brad Lander, City Council Speaker Adrienne Adams, the Rev. Al Sharpton and U.S. Rep. Gregory Meeks about the mayor's future.
+(The mayor is not related to the council speaker.)

 Following his meeting, Sharpton said the governor told him she would "see what the judge decides tomorrow and keep deliberating with other leaders."
 He did not say explicitly whether he urged the mayor to begin the removal process, but he said he backed Hochul's decision to wait on the outcome of a court hearing Wednesday in Adams' case.

-Both the comptroller and council speaker are members of the so-called “committee on inability,” a five-person body empowered by the city’s charter to remove a mayor who is deemed unfit to serve.
+Alternatively, a New York City mayor can be removed by a “committee on inability" comprising five local officials.
+Hochul has spoken this week to at least three of them — Lander, Adrienne Adams and Queens Borough President Donovan Richards, all Democrats.
+The other two members are high-ranking mayoral appointees.

+There is little consensus about the feasibility of the process, which has never been used before.

-Lander, who is running against Adams in the June Democratic primary for mayor, said he would convene the panel if the mayor does not outline a contingency plan for running the city by the week’s end.
-Hochul has also spoken by phone with another member of the committee, Queens Borough President Donovan Richards, with Richards later releasing a statement that called for Adams to “give deep, honest thought” on whether he could continue to serve as mayor.
+Lander, who is running against Eric Adams in the June Democratic primary for mayor, said he would convene the panel if the mayor does not outline a contingency plan for running the city by Friday.

+But the council speaker threw cold water on the idea, arguing the drastic step should be reserved for officials who are incapacitated.
+Richards, meanwhile, called for the mayor to “give deep, honest thought” to whether he could continue to serve.

 While leaving the hospital where the detective was recovering, Adams offered a terse response to reporters who asked why he had not taken questions in weeks: “'Cause y’all liars.”